-Less than is used to describe the relationship between two values.
-It tells us that the given variable is either less than, greater than, or equal to.
+A less than sign is used to describe the relationship between two values where one value is less than the other value.
 For example, if 1 < 3 is given, it means that 1 is less than 3.
-Let us learn how to identify if the number is less than along with the importance of less than symbol and how to use it in detail.
+Let us learn how to compare numbers using less than symbol in this article.

 |2.||Less Than Symbol|

-Less than indicates that one value is lesser than the other.
-It is a term used to show the comparison between two or more quantities.
+A less than sign is defined as the math symbol used to compare numbers where one value is less than the other.
+It is an inequality symbol used to show the comparison between two or more quantities.
 For example, if we want to show the comparison between 2 and 3 we will say it as 2 is less than 3 or 3 is greater than 2.
 Hence it depicts the relationship between these two numbers.
-We can show these numbers as 2 < 3.
+We can represent these numbers as 2 < 3.

 Less Than Symbol

-This sign is called the less than sign in math.
-This is used to show that one value is lesser than the other value.
+The above symbol is used to show that one value is lesser than the other value.
 Let us try using it within an example.
-If the statement says "16 is less than 18" is true.
+If the statement says "16 is smaller than 18" is true.
 Then, we can write it as 16 < 18 using the less-than sign.
-The wide-open side of the sign with its two points always faces the bigger number, whereas the smaller endpoint faces the smaller number.
+The wide-open side of the sign with its two points always faces the bigger number, whereas the pointed end faces the smaller number.

-Here, we can see that 1 is less than 3.
+To use the less than sign, we draw the wide-open side of the symbol towards the greater number and the pointed end towards the smaller number.
+Let's compare the two-digit numbers, 32 and 14.
+While comparing the two-digit numbers, we first compare the tens place digits.
+If the tens digits are the same, we will compare the digits at the ones place.
+Here, we can see that 1 is smaller than 3.
 Thus, we can say that 14 is less than 32.
-Mathematically, we can write it as 14 < 32 using the less-than sign.
-Given below are few more examples showing the comparison between numbers using less than sign.
+Mathematically, it can be written as 14 < 32 using the less-than sign.
+Given below are a few more examples showing the comparison between numbers using less than sign.

 a) 23 < 32